1. Purpose of policy

 Deputy Vice-Chancellor (Research and Innovation)

-The Deputy Vice-Chancellor (Academic) has a general role in the management and academic functions of USC.
-As part of this role, the Deputy Vice-Chancellor (Academic) is responsible for administering this policy where commercialisation of USC teaching materials is undertaken, for the formulation and approval of procedures and protocols to implement this policy, and for the management of disputes arising under this policy in respect of commercialisation of USC teaching materials.
+The Deputy Vice-Chancellor (Academic) has a general role in the management and academic functions of the University.
+As part of this role, the Deputy Vice-Chancellor (Academic) is responsible for administering this policy where commercialisation of the University’s teaching materials is undertaken, for the formulation and approval of procedures and protocols to implement this policy, and for the management of disputes arising under this policy in respect of commercialisation of the University’s teaching materials.

 Deputy Vice-Chancellor (Academic)